 The costs of becoming a freight broker

 Altogether, to get started as a broker, you can expect to pay somewhere between $3,800 and $5,300.
-This includes your licensing costs, your freight broker bond cost, your equipment and software costs, you operating authority costs and others.
+This includes your registration costs, your freight broker bond cost, your equipment and software costs, your operating authority costs and others.

 What makes a freight broker successful?